Undergraduate Research Internship

 Candidates who perform exceptionally during their internship placement at EPI may be offered a permanent role as a researcher upon completion of their undergraduate course.

-Applications for summer 2019 are now closed.
-Applications for summer 2020 will open in February 2020.
+Applications for summer 2020 are now open and will close at 09:00am on Monday 23rd March 2020.
 Applications received outside of the application time frame will not be considered.

 Party Conference and Events Internship